 - search warrants;

 In addition, the Integrity Commissioner may issue orders to prevent disclosures being made by witnesses about the nature and existence of ACLEI hearings.
 This measure is designed to prevent collusion between witnesses and other forms of compromise that may arise, were the fact of an ACLEI investigation was to become known.
 Non-disclosure directions are also one means by which ACLEI may protect whistleblowers.

 The powers and authority provided by Parliament to the Integrity Commissioner are substantial.
 A variety of safeguards are in place to ensure that these powers are used lawfully, fairly and appropriately.
 A number of these safeguards take the form of external checks, while others are administered by the Integrity Commissioner as ACLEI's head of agency.
 ACLEI's performance against these safeguards is reported in the annual report.

 The LEIC Act also contains measures to maintain ACLEI’s integrity and to ensure that the Integrity Commissioner and ACLEI remain free from political interference.
 For example, the Minister may ask the Integrity Commissioner to conduct a public inquiry, but cannot direct how inquiries or investigations will be conducted.

 - is appointed by the Governor-General and cannot be removed arbitrarily;

-- may not hold office for more than five years;
+- may not hold office for more than seven years;

 - can commence investigations on his or her own initiative; and